Monticello Association: Annual meetings

 On Sunday the family first gathers at the Monticello Graveyard.
 The affair is a modest ceremony, with remarks by the President, the reading of prayers, and the announcement of those who have died during the past year.
 The young children present also are invited to place flowers on Mr. Jefferson's grave.
 Following the ceremony at the Monticello Graveyard, the members of the family repair to a suitable place in Charlottesville, Virginia for a luncheon and business meeting.
 From 1925 to 1950, the luncheon was held at Monticello in Jefferson's own dining room with many members seated around Jefferson's own dining table.
 By 1950, The Monticello Association had outgrown the dining room, and from 1950 to 1982, the family was served a buffet luncheon at the Keswick Hunt Club.
 For several years thereafter lunch was served in the Dome Room of the Rotunda at the University of Virginia until the family outgrew that space.
-In recent years the luncheon and business meeting have been held at Alumni Hall at the University of Virginia, at the Visitor's Center at Monticello, or some other suitable place in Charlottesville.
+In recent years the luncheon and business meeting have been held at Alumni Hall at the University of Virginia, at the Visitor Center at Monticello, or some other suitable place in Charlottesville.

 The business sessions which follow the luncheon are generally brief, but not always pro forma.
 From time to time actions recommended by the executive committee or a committee chairman provoke sharp debate.
 Indeed, it is not unknown for recommended action to be modified, or even abandoned, if it is clear that there is considerable opposition.
 On the whole, however, considering the diversity of age, geography, personality, and philosophy represented in the family, the prevalence of good humor and search for consensus generally mark the business sessions.